mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

     one --> c1
 ```

 (Get it?
-Because clang... is clang?
-Haha)
+Because clang... is clang?)

 ### MySQL "Sublayer" Structure

 ![img](./assets/mysql-visual.png)

-Within MySQL, the `Sublayer` table is essential to the asset resolver system.
-A `Sublayer` row shares conceptual similarities with a layer in USD, having a 1:1 correspondence with a `.usd` file but a _many-to-one_ correspondence with an `Asset`.
-It also contains columns for `s3_versionID` and `previousVersion_id`.
+In support of version-aware asset resolution, we introduced a `Sublayer` table to the MySQL schema.
+Each `Sublayer` corresponds to a physical `.usd` file and maintains a many-to-one relationship with an `Asset` entry.
+This design enables fine-grained tracking of individual USD layers within a composite asset.

-> [!NOTE]
+Key columns include:

-> At first glance, storing `previousVersion_id` seems slightly unintuitive.
-Shouldn't that be stored with either commits or assets?
-However, know that when an USD asset contains multiple layer files, there are many times when certain layers will increment, but others won't.
-Storing version info within `Sublayer` covers that scenario.
+- `s3_versionID`: references the corresponding object version in Amazon S3

-To complete this refactor step, I took care to make my changes to the database replicable.
+- `previousVersion_id`: links to the prior version of the same sublayer

-(I quickly learned my lesson after accidentally using an `UPDATE` command on our production DB, rather than the test.
-Thankfully, it was harmless, as update commands go)
+Initially, version tracking was considered at the asset or commit level.
+However, because USD assets may consist of multiple independently evolving sublayers, tracking version history at the sublayer level offered greater precision—particularly when only specific components (e.g., a LOD variant or material file) change between commits.

-I found that the easiest way to do this was via Django models and the [Django custom admin commands](https://docs.djangoproject.com/en/5.2/howto/custom-management-commands/) concept.
+To integrate this logic into the development pipeline, I extended our Django models and created reusable [Django custom admin commands](https://docs.djangoproject.com/en/5.2/howto/custom-management-commands/) for database maintenance.
+These tools allowed contributors to standardize version syntax, patch historical inconsistencies, and maintain reproducibility across environments.

 ```python title="library/management/command/commits.py"
 class Command(BaseCommand):